Vaping can often be identified by distinct odors, visible devices, physical clues, and behavioral changes linked to e-cigarette use.

 If you suspect someone vapes based on these signs but they deny it outright:

-• Mention specific observations calmly (“I noticed you’ve been stepping outside frequently during breaks”).
+- Mention specific observations calmly, such as, “I noticed you’ve been stepping outside frequently during breaks.”

-• Create a safe space that encourages honesty without fear of punishment.
+- Create a safe space that encourages honesty without fear of immediate punishment or embarrassment.

 Summary Table: Key Signs To Spot Vaping Quickly